twoosam/c0723-code-solutions/react-state/react-state-quiz-notes.md

 - Why can't we just maintain state in a local variable?
   React does not keep track of local variables.
 They do not persist between renders and changes to local variables won't trigger renders.
 - What two actions happen when you call a `state setter` function?
-  It returns the current state and
+  It returns the new value of current state
 - When does the local `state variable` get updated with the new value?
-  After calling the setter function which is triggered from clicking the button.
+  Once toggleButton gets recalled.

 ## Notes